Ciudad Juárez: Demographics

 Between the 1960s and 1990s, Juárez saw a high level of population growth due in part to the newly established maquiladoras.
 The end of the Bracero Program also brought workers back from border cities in the U.S. through Ciudad Juárez, contributing to the growing number of citizens.

 The average annual growth in population over a 10-year period [1990–2000] was 5.3%.
 According to the 2010 population census, the city had 1,321,004 inhabitants, while the municipality had 1,332,131 inhabitants.
 During the last decades the city has received migrants from Mexico's interior, some figures state that 32% of the city's population originate outside the state of Chihuahua, mainly from the states of Durango (9.9%), Coahuila (6.3%), Veracruz (3.7%) and Zacatecas (3.5%), as well as from Mexico City (1.7%).
-Though most new residents are Mexican, some also immigrate from Central American countries, such as Guatemala, Haiti, El Salvador, Honduras and Nicaragua.